-Transparency under SFDR The Fund promotes, among other characteristics, environmental and social characteristics and is subject to the disclosure requirements of a financial product under Article 8(1) of SFDR.
-Information on how the Reference Index is consistent with environmental, social and governance characteristics is contained under "General Description of the Parent Index and the Reference Index".
+Settlement Date Means up to nine Settlement Days following the Transaction Day characteristics and is subject to the disclosure requirements of a financial product under Article 8(1) of SFDR.
+Information on how the Reference Index is consistent with environmental, social and governance characteristics is contained under "General Description of the Reference Index".
 Please also refer to "Environmental, Social and Governance Standards" under "Specific Risk Warning" above, to the section entitled "Sustainability-related disclosures under SFDR and EU Taxonomy Regulation" set out in the Prospectus and the annex to this Supplement.